davidtchiu/davidtchiu.github.io/teaching/cs261/lab8.melody/index.md

 #### What You Will Do
-You will write a class that to represent a song.
+You will write a class  to represent a song.
 A song is comprised of a series of notes.
 It may have repeated sections.
 As we don't like to have any redundancy, we will only store one copy of a repeated chunk of notes.

-Music is usually printed like the example on the right.
-The notes are a series of dots.
-Their position in relation to the lines determines their pitch and their tops and color, among other things, determine their length.
-Since it would be difficult for us to read input in this style, we will instead read input from a text file.
+We will represent music as a series of notes in a file, and our project already has some code to read input from a text file.

 An example input file is shown below.